IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week4.md

 https://trello.com/c/pDxqBjgG

-**Lev Permiakov** – reworked the AI ​​reward system, changed the parameters during training and the mask of acceptable choices, integrated the MTS model, implemented the function of AI operation on specific data, made a validation test for ML, prepared rules and pictures for them
+**Lev Permiakov** – reworked the AI ​​reward system, changed the parameters during training and the mask of acceptable choices, integrated the MCTS model, implemented the function of AI operation on specific data, made a validation test for ML, prepared rules and pictures for them

 https://trello.com/c/dt8ZgOfR